KingVikraman/42-Philo/Philo/philo/Readme.txt

 ~ It also initialises a writing_lock mutex, which is most likely used to control the output printing (thus multiple threads dont print at the same time and mess up the output).

+  / When you pass by reference (&), you keep modifying the original struct.
+// When you pass by value, a copy is made, so changes don’t reflect outside.